scottwis/scottwis.visualstudio/README.txt

     different places you can navigate to with respect to the symbol under the cursor.
 It's basically a more powerful version of "Goto Definition".

     7. Ctrl+D

-    ThisIt's basically a more powerful version of "Goto Definition".

-    7. Ctrl+D